threeonefouronefiveninetwo/NowPlayingMenuItemTest/README.md

 1. Go back to document with menuBarTemplate.
 Navigate between menus.

 ### Actual Result
-After second playback, we expect to see incorrect event targets are printed, the menuItem Element selected sent to the event listener is not correct.
-I am printing the target element content to the console where it can be observed
+After second playback, we see incorrect event targets are printed in console, event.target sent to the event listener is not correct.
+It shows the wrong menuItem Element as selected

+See console (Safari -> Developer -> Web Inspector for your simulator/device) for the target element content

 ### Expected Result
 After second playback, we expect to see correct event target, the menuItem Element selected sent to the event listener.